BNNorman/rpi-rgb-led-matrix-animator/Docs/Simulator.md

 **_For the simulator :-_**

-**LEDspacing**  is the number of on-screen pixels between LEDs. default is 5 to represent my P5 panel **LEDSize** is the onscreen dimension of each pixel.
-Physical P5 panels have gaps bewteen the LEDs.
-I use a  value of 3  (should not be more than LEDspacing - not checked!)
-**scale** is an overall screen-size multiplier (default is 2, increase to make the screen display bigger)
+**scale** is an overall screen-size multiplier (default is 2, increase to make the on-screen display bigger)

 **_video recording:-_**